We deploy many applications on any given day.

 Our engineering team members have joined us with varied experience levels ranging from 0 years to 20+ years.
 Our educational backgrounds span from Accounting (one of our engineers is a Certified Management Accountant!) to Design to Engineering Physics to Computer Science.
 Diversity of experience is incredibly valuable to us as it brings diverse viewpoints that help us create the best technology solutions.
 The unique differences that come from different cultural, gender, and ethnic backgrounds create a rich environment with many perspectives.

 We also hold a regular “Plastiq Engineering Open House” event where we welcome engineers from all backgrounds to come and visit our offices, meet some the team, and talk tech over some beer, wine, and pizza.
-If you’d like to come along at any point, just reach out to Viktoria and she will add you to the invite list for our next open house!
+If you’d like to come along at any point, just reach out to our recruiting team and they will add you to the invite list for our next open house!

 Daily checkpoints, War Room Wednesdays, and our internal Wiki is how we communicate and collaborate.